HC: Family Division (Uganda)

 January 2016

-Court granted temporary injunction preserving estate pending trial but refused the proposed interim administrator appointment.
+Court granted temporary injunction preserving the estate pending trial but refused the proposed interim administrator for lack of neutrality.

 27 January 2016